ELIASyASSER/chatApp/README.md

 # Digital Chat

 ## Description
-merns stack chat app with mern stack i make this app using rest api (polling) cannot handle real time updates.
+merns stack chat app with  i make this app using rest api (polling) cannot handle real time updates.

 It is “request-response”, so the server can only respond to a request.
 If a user sends a message to another user, a REST API cannot automatically

-notify the recipient as the recipient will not have requested that data if you interested see updated updated version that i use websockets to handle real-time updates [digtal chat updated version](#chatting)
+for authentication i use OAuth2 with clerck will be explained more in [usage-and-installaion](usage-and-installaion)  if you interested see updated updated version that i use websockets to handle real-time updates [digtal chat updated version](#chatting)

 ## Table Of Contents